GStreamer/gstreamer/sdk-ios-tutorials.md

 # iOS tutorials

-## Welcome to the GStreamer SDK iOS tutorials
+## Welcome to the GStreamer iOS tutorials

 These tutorials describe iOS-specific topics.
 General GStreamer concepts will not be explained in these tutorials, so the